-In Part I of this series, a methodology has been developed to analytically assess the competitiveness of running races.
+In Part I of this series, a methodology has been developed to analytically assess the competitiveness of running races (see parts III and IV for extensions to 10 km road races and ultra marathons, respectively).
 The approach involves normalization of the finishing time data and the rank finish order data to provide a transformed dataset for any running that can be analyzed and compared to any other timed running event.
 This normalization/transformation process utilizes the percentage back from the winning (or best ever) time for normailzation of the finishing finishing time data and cumulative probability (percentile rank) for normalization the finishing rank order data.
 Once the dataset is transformed the functionality of the cumulative probability versus the percentage back from the winning time is determined and tabulated using functional parametrics.
 In the case of running events it has been found that virtually all races that the author has analyzed exhibit a simple exponential functionality of the form:

 Analysis of the “Big 5” Road Marathons

 The “Big 5” marathons- London, Chicago, Berlin, New York, and Boston serve as a group of events that unarguably represent prototypical competitive running races.
 Analysis of these events over a significant period of time allows for a development of a calibration of the CI for competitive events and therefore a standard for CI that can be used to compare to other events and event types.